ulywhy/cart-woocommerce/v2.x/woo-mercado-pago-module/README.txt

 Tags: ecommerce, mercadopago, woocommerce
 Requires at least: WooCommerce 2.6.x
 Tested up to: WooCommerce 3.0.0
-Stable tag: 2.2.11
+Stable tag: 2.2.12
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This is the oficial module of Mercado Pago for WooCommerce plugin.
+Offer to your clients the best experience in e-Commerce by using Mercado Pago as your payment method.

 == Description ==

-This module enables WooCommerce to use Mercado Pago as a payment Gateway for purchases made in your e-commerce store.
+This module enables WooCommerce to use Mercado Pago as a payment method for purchases in your e-commerce store.
+By offering a nice set of tools like LatAm support, several card acquires, tickets, discounts, subscriptions, and many others e-Commerce features, this plugin wants to bring the best experience in payment checkouts.

 = Why chose Mercado Pago =
 Mercado Pago owns the highest security standards with PCI certification level 1 and a specialized internal team working on fraud analysis.
 With Mercado Pago, you will be able to accept payments from the most common brands of credit card, offer purchase installments options and receive your payment with antecipation.
 You can also enable your customers to pay in the web or in their mobile devices.

 = Mercado Pago Main Features =
-* Online and real-time processment through IPN mechanism;
+* Online and real-time processment through IPN/Webhook mechanism;
 * High approval rate with a robust fraud analysis;
 * Potential new customers with a base of more than 120 millions of users in Latin America;
 * PCI Level 1 Certification;